Want to know how your SEO efforts are paying off?

 When you visit your website in GSC, you will first see your Overview.

 This is an overview of the important data within Google Search Console.
-You can visit specific areas such as your Crawl Errors, Performance Reports, and Sitemaps from this screen by clicking on the applicable links.
+By clicking on the applicable links, you can visit specific areas, such as Crawl Errors, Performance Reports, and Sitemaps, from this screen.

 You can also navigate to these areas using the menu in the left sidebar.